notrabs/use-ammojs/README.md

 - [Lots of cubes](https://codesandbox.io/s/use-ammojs-lotsofcubes-f5xdz?file=/src/index.js)

-> ⚠️ Note that the codesandbox examples do not support SharedArrayBuffers [due to missing cross-origin isolation](https://web.dev/coop-coep/) and use regular ArrayBuffers as fallback.
-Currently the debug-drawer has no fallback implemented and will not render anything.
+> ⚠️ Note that the codesandbox examples do not support SharedArrayBuffers [due to missing cross-origin isolation](https://web.dev/coop-coep/) and use regular ArrayBuffers as a fallback.
+Currently the debug-drawer has no ArrayBuffer fallback implemented and will not render anything.

 ## Why not use [use-cannon](https://github.com/pmndrs/use-cannon) instead?